quickwit-oss/quickwit/docs/reference/ports.md

 In order to form a cluster, you will also need to define a `peer_seeds` parameter.
-The following address are valid peer seed addresses:
+The following addresses are valid peer seed addresses:

 | Type | Example without port | Example with port         |
 |--------------|--------------|---------------------------|